Healthcare Industry Leader, UK & Ireland

 Marsh’s HealthCare Practice helps clients define, design, and deliver solutions that meet the unique needs of providers and payers alike.
-With an in-depth understanding of today’s healthcare challenges, our extended team of insurance and healthcare professionals works with you to define your organization’s risk profile.
+With an in-depth understanding of today’s healthcare challenges, our extended team of insurance and healthcare professionals works with you to define your organisation’s risk profile.
 Then we use the industry’s most powerful analytics to help you quantify your risk and determine how much to mitigate, retain, or transfer.

-By identifying exposures and managing your total cost of risk, your organization can thrive in an age of uncertainty, improving cash flow, driving down costs, reducing outcome volatility, and achieving greater predictability in risk budgeting.
+By identifying exposures and managing your total cost of risk, your organisation can thrive in an age of uncertainty, improving cash flow, driving down costs, reducing outcome volatility, and achieving greater predictability in risk budgeting.

 Hospitals and other care providers, including physicians groups such as senior care facilities, continue to face several emerging and historic industry-related challenges, including:

 Although overall capacity in the healthcare market appears to be stable following the pandemic, many insurers are being selective about what new business and renewals they are willing to write, and pricing continues to be challenging.

 A captive insurance company is a subsidiary owned by one or more parent organizations established primarily to insure the exposures of its owners.
 The captive assumes a portion of the risks insured, and the balance is assumed by another insurance company, known as a reinsurance company.
 Some of the potential benefits of a captive include: